 A Sermon on Ephesians 1:5Read more

-We are adopted by God!
-He choose us!
-With careful attention to the details of Paul’s letters, Dr. Marytn Lloyd-Jones explores the purpose of salvation and the implications of being adopted into God's family.
-To grasp the significance of this doctrine, we learn that the term adoption emphasizes the standing and rank of the chosen child.
-Adoption and regeneration are not the same though.
-Dr. Lloyd-Jones explains that regeneration address the Christian's nature, whereas adoption is about the legal standing of the child.
-Adoption is the highest expression of God’s love towards us!
-It is the love of a father for his child, the love of God for His creation.
-As children of God, we must live holy in keeping with our identity.
+Christians are adopted by God because He chose them.
+With careful attention to the details of Paul’s letters, Dr. Martyn Lloyd-Jones explores the purpose of salvation and the implications of being adopted into God’s family.
+To help grasp the significance of this doctrine, Dr. Lloyd-Jones explains that the term “adoption” emphasizes the standing and rank of the chosen child.
+In this sermon on adoption from Ephesians 1:5, Dr. Lloyd-Jones explains that regeneration addresses the Christian’s nature, whereas adoption is about the legal standing of the child.
+Adoption is the highest expression of God’s love towards His chosen people.
+It is the love of a Father for His child, the love of God for His creation.
+Children of God must live holy lives in keeping with their identity.
 The privileges of God’s household are found throughout Paul’s letters.
-We are His sons and daughters and as the Scriptures say, we are heirs with Christ.
+Christians are His sons and daughters and, as the Scriptures say, heirs with Christ.

 Additional Scripture Translations

 5He predestined us to adoption as sons and daughters through Jesus Christ to Himself, according to the good pleasure of His will,

 5Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will,